boross-mate-deik/szfm-inventor-matcher/README.md

-# szfm-inventor-matcher
+# szfm-quiz-app
-A simple matching game made in Python where you can match images of inventors with their names and their inventions.
+A simple trivia game for Software Development Methods class.